brookmoor/clemea2025-devwks-2478/03-Zeek-Splunk-HEC-Output-Plugin.md

 admin@tb-213-master:~/hec/install-213$
 ```

 You can examine the file `install_hec_plugin.sh`.
 The install script creates a `hec` plugin directory for all hec related files, followed by some cron jobs that monitor for creation/deletion of a Splunk HEC destination and statistics reporting.
 In the case of HEC, we are using a lot of the functionality that is present in `telegraf` like was mentioned before.
 You can examine the source code here to get a better understanding.
-The file `h.d/start_hec.sh` has details about the telegraf plugins and configuration.
+The file `h.d/start_hec.sh` has details about the telegraf plugins and configuration needed to enable sending event data into Splunk.

 Now, we can just go ahead and run the install script which will do all of the above.
 ```